-The Commandant, in addition to the cadet battalion, supervised a unit of the Army Specialized Training Program and Army Specialized Training Reserve Program (ASTRP) (soldiers under 18 years of age) and a Navy pre-flight training unit.
+The Commandant, in addition to the cadet battalion, supervised a unit of the Army Specialized Training Program and Army Specialized Training Reserve Program (ASTRP) for soldiers under 18 years of age and a Navy pre-flight training unit.
 These units included many former cadets and they adopted many of the traditions of the Corps to include the Honor Code and saluting the Rock.
 The young men of the ASTRP were actually uniformed in cadet gray.
 Once again, Virginia Tech was largely an active duty military installation.

-During World War II, 7,285 alumni served in uniform.
-The Army had 5,941 men, the Navy 1,059 men, 110 in the Marine Corps, 29 in the Merchant Marine, 23 in the Coast Guard, and one in the Royal Air Force.
+During World War II, 7, 285 alumni served in uniform.

 These included 10 Brigadier Generals, five Major Generals, and a Rear Admiral.
-Three hundred and twenty-three died, three were awarded the Medal of Honor, seven the Distinguished Service Cross, two the Navy Cross, and at least 73 the Silver Star and 94 the Distinguished Flying Cross.
+Three hundred and twenty-three died, three were awarded the Medal of Honor, seven the Distinguished Service Cross, and two the Navy Cross.

 Following World War II, returning veterans were not required to serve in the Corps, and the great influx of veterans swelled the number of civilian students.
 Civilian students outnumbered cadets for the first time in 1946.
 That same year Air Force ROTC was introduced to Virginia Tech.
-Initially civilian-cadet relations with the corps were not good as most veterans were attending Virginia Tech for the first time.
-Thanks to the regimental commander, Cadet Rolfe Robertson '49, a World War II Coast Guard veteran, greater understanding was promoted among his fellow veterans, and the Corps continued to grow and flourish.
+Initially civilian-cadet relations with the Corps were not good as most veterans were attending Virginia Tech for the first time.
+Thanks to the regimental commander, Cadet Rolfe Robertson '49, a World War II Coast Guard veteran, greater understanding was promoted among his fellow veterans.